Jackie Clarke (footballer)

 Jackie Clarke (born 1949) was an Irish soccer player during the 1960s and 1970s.

+Career

-An amateur and youth international, Jackie was a defender who played for Shamrock Rovers and Bohemian amongst others during his career in the League of Ireland.
+An amateur and youth international, Jackie was a defender who played for Shamrock Rovers and Bohemians amongst others during his career in the League of Ireland.
 Clarke came from a proud sporting family; his father Mattie Clarke won the FAI Cup 4 times with Rovers.
 Jackie matched him in 1970 when he was part of Bohemians' FAI Cup winning team.